-Casa de los Gigantes has been around since the 1960s when a graphic artist from Chicago visited Antigua and became enchanted with the city, its climate, people and culture.
+Casa de los Gigantes was founded in the 1960s by a graphic artist from Chicago who visited Antigua and became enchanted with the city, its climate, people and culture.
 He settled here and developed the business to share the crafts of artisans from the Guatemalan highlands.
 Casa de los Gigantes was born.

 In 1995, (twenty-five years later!) a Chilean-born crafts enthusiast also fell in love with Antigua.
 With the store’s original owner ready to retire, she decided to continue his mission of bringing Guatemala’s tradition of wonderful crafts to the rest of the world.

 We are proud to be collaborating with:

 - Hundreds of talented artisans and partners all over Guatemala

 - Our team of 13 dedicated staff members in Antigua

 - Designers from both Guatemala and the United States

 - Large and small retailers in the United States, Canada, Europe and Australia

 Our products are now sold in:

 - The United States